Allan Houser: Early career

 In 1939, Houser began his professional career by showing work at the 1939 New York World's Fair and the Golden Gate International Exposition.
-He received his first major public commission to paint murals at the Main Interior Building in Washington, DC.
-He also married Anna Maria Gallegos of Santa Fe, his wife for 55 years.
+He received his first major public commission to paint murals at the Main Interior Building in Washington, D.C.
+He married Anna Maria Gallegos of Santa Fe, his wife for 55 years.

-In 1940, he received another commission with the US Department of Interior to paint life-sized indoor murals.
+In 1940, he received another commission from the US Department of Interior to paint life-sized indoor murals.
 He then returned to Fort Sill to study with Swedish muralist Olle Nordmark, who encouraged Houser to explore sculpture.
 He made his first wood carvings that year.

 When World War II interrupted Houser's life and career path, he moved his growing family to Los Angeles where he found work in the L.A. shipyards.
 Houser worked by day and continued to paint and sculpt by night, making friends among students and faculty at the Pasadena Art Center.
 Here, he was first exposed to the streamlined modernist sculptural statements of artists like Jean Arp, Constantin Brâncuși, and the English sculptor Henry Moore.
-These three men – along with the English sculptress Barbara Hepworth, who was among the first sculptors to place sculptural voids within the solid planes of her works – would come to have a huge influence on Houser.
+These three men – along with the English sculptor Barbara Hepworth, who was among the first sculptors to place sculptural voids within the solid planes of her works – would come to have a huge influence on Houser.

 After World War II, Houser applied for a commission at the Haskell Institute in Lawrence, Kansas.
 Haskell, a Native American boarding school, lost many graduates to the war and wanted a sculptural memorial to honor them.
 Though Houser had been carving in wood since 1940, he had never before sculpted in stone.
-He convinced the jury with his drawings and his conviction, and completed the monumental work Comrades in Mourning from white Carrara marble in 1948.
+He convinced the jury with his drawings and his conviction and completed the monumental work Comrade in Mourning from white Carrara marble in 1948.
 It has become an iconic work, both for the artist and for Native American art in general.

 Teaching

-In 1949, Houser received a Guggenheim Fellowship in sculpture and painting, which granted him two years to work on art and still provide for growing family.
+In 1949, Houser received a Guggenheim Fellowship in sculpture and painting, which granted him two years to work on art and still provide for his growing family.